Tuesday, December 9, 2025

 Death is a wilderness.

-But only when we’re safe, and at home in our skin.
+When we feel safe, at home in our skin.

 May it be so.